Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: Introduction

 \section{Introduction}

-Estimating a density under a shape constraint has been addressed by many authors since the pioneer papers by Grenander ~\citeyearpar{MR0093415,MR599175}, Rao~\citeyearpar{rao1969estimation}, Groeneboom~\citeyearpar{MR822052} and Birg\'e~\citeyearpar{MR1026298} for estimating a nonincreasing density on $(0,+\infty)$.
-It is well-known that this problem can elegantly be solved by the Grenander estimator -- see Grenander~\citeyearpar{MR0093415}-- which is the maximum likelihood estimator (MLE for short) over the set of densities that satisfy this monotonicity constraint on $(0,+\infty)$.
-Rao~\citeyearpar{rao1969estimation} and Grenander ~\citeyearpar{MR0093415,MR599175} established the local asymptotic properties of the Grenander estimator while Groeneboom~\citeyearpar{MR822052} and Birg\'e~\citeyearpar{MR1026298} studied its global estimation errors for the $\L_{1}$-loss on some functional classes of interest.
-Birg\'e proved that the uniform risk of the Grenander estimator over the set $\sF(H,L)$, that consists of nonincreasing densities bounded by $H>0$ and supported on $[0,L]$ with $L>0$, is of order $(\log(1+HL)/n)^{1/3}$.
-Since this rate is optimal, the Grenander estimator performs almost as well (apart maybe from numerical constants) as a minimax estimator over $\sF(H,L)$ that would know the values of $H$ and $L$ in advance.
-Even more surprising is the fact that the Grenander estimator can converge at a parametric rate ($1/\sqrt{n}$) when the density is piecewise constant on the elements of partition of $(0,+\infty)$ into a finite number of intervals -- see Grenander ~\citeyearpar{MR599175}, Groeneboom~\citeyearpar{MR822052} and Birg\'e~\citeyearpar{MR1026298}.
-As a consequence, the Grenander estimator can nicely {\em adapt} to the specific features of the target density even though these features are {\em a priori} unknown.
+Estimating a density under a shape constraint has been addressed by many authors since the pioneering papers by Grenander ~\cite{MR0093415,MR599175}, Rao~\cite{rao1969estimation}, Groeneboom~\cite{MR822052} and Birg\'e~\cite{MR1026298} for estimating a nonincreasing density on $(0,+\infty)$.
+It is well-known that this problem can be elegantly solved by the Grenander estimator -- see Grenander~\cite{MR0093415} -- which is the maximum likelihood estimator (MLE for short) over the set of densities that satisfy this monotonicity constraint on $(0,+\infty)$.
+Practically, the MLE is obtained by taking the (right-hand) derivative of the least concave majorant of the cumulative distribution function of the data.
+Rao~\cite{rao1969estimation} and Grenander ~\cite{MR0093415,MR599175} established the local asymptotic properties of the Grenander estimator while Groeneboom~\cite{MR822052} and Birg\'e~\cite{MR1026298} studied its global $\L_{1}$-estimation error over some functional classes of interest.
+Birg\'e proved that the worst-case risk of the Grenander estimator over the set $\sF(H,L)$, that consists of nonincreasing densities bounded by $H>0$ and supported on $[0,L]$ with $L>0$, is of order $(\log(1+HL)/n)^{1/3}$.
+This rate turns out to be optimal in the minimax sense over this class of densities.
+The Grenander estimator therefore performs almost as well (apart maybe from numerical constants) as a minimax estimator over $\sF(H,L)$ that would know the values of $H$ and $L$ in advance.
+Even more surprising is the fact that the Grenander estimator converges at the parametric rate $1/\sqrt{n}$ when the target density is piecewise constant on the elements of partition of $(0,+\infty)$ into a finite number of intervals -- see Grenander ~\cite{MR599175}, Groeneboom~\cite{MR822052} and Birg\'e~\cite{MR1026298}.
+As a consequence, the Grenander estimator can nicely {\em adapt} to the specific features of the density to be estimated even though these features are {\em a priori} unknown.